smaclell/smaclell.github.io/_drafts/what-is-your-rollback.md

 </a>

 <p>
-* <a href="https://www.flickr.com/photos/rudolf_schuba/153225000" style="display: inline" title="UNIX - Server used under Creative Commons from Flickr">Photo by Rudolf Schuba</a> used under <a href="https://creativecommons.org/licenses/by/2.0/">Creative Commons</a> (Who I am sure is not doing bad things)
+* <a href="https://www.flickr.com/photos/rudolf_schuba/153225000" style="display: inline" title="UNIX - Server used under Creative Commons from Flickr">Photo by Rudolf Schuba</a> used under <a href="https://creativecommons.org/licenses/by/2.0/">Creative Commons</a> (Who I am sure is doing good things to his computers)
 </p>

 The Application